Babelscape/wikineural/README.md

 **Please consider citing our work if you use data and/or code from this repository.**

 In a nutshell, WikiNEuRal consists in a novel technique which builds upon a multilingual lexical knowledge base (i.e., [BabelNet](https://babelnet.org/)) and transformer-based architectures (i.e., [BERT](https://arxiv.org/abs/1810.04805)) to produce high-quality annotations for multilingual NER.
-It shows consistent improvements of up to **6 span-based F1-score points against state-of-the-art alternative** data production methods on common benchmarks for NER (see the plot below).
+It shows consistent improvements of up to **6 span-based F1-score points against state-of-the-art alternative** data production methods on common benchmarks for NER:

+![comparison](img/comparison.png)

 Moreover, in our paper we also present a new approach for creating **interpretable word embeddings** together with a **Domain Adaptation algorithm**, which enable WikiNEuRal to create **domain-specific training corpora**.

-![comparison](img/comparison.png)

 <br>